Tân Sù-tī

-Chen Su-Ti (April 14, 1911 – September 23, 1992) was a composer, pianist, pastor, and educator from Shilin, Taipei.
+Tân Sù-tī (April 14, 1911 – September 23, 1992) was a Taiwanese composer, pianist, pastor, and educator from Shilin, Taipei.
 His works combine the pentatonic scale with the chromatic scale of the European Romantic period.
 Some of his piano works were included in Maurice Hinson's Guide to the Pianist's Repertoire (1979) and were held in the same high regard as those Western masters like Beethoven and Chopin.
 Lu Chuan-Sheng praised him as "The Great Man."

 Early life

-Chen Su-Ti was born on April 14, 1911, in Sanjiaopu, Taipei.
-His father, Chen Ying-Lin, was a cultivated talent (Hsiutsai) during the Qing dynasty.
-In 1917, Chen Su-Ti was enrolled in Shezi Common School (an elementary school in Japanese Colonial Taiwan period).
+Tân Sù-tī was born on April 14, 1911, in Sanjiaopu, Taipei.
+His father, Tân Èng-lîn, was a cultivated talent (Hsiutsai) during the Qing dynasty.
+In 1917, Tân Sù-tī was enrolled in Shezi Common School (an elementary school in Japanese Colonial Taiwan period).
 Later, he attended high school in Xiamen with his family, but he missed his homeland so much that he returned to Taiwan and enrolled in Tamsui Middle School in 1923.
 In 1924, he began studying piano and Western classical music under Margaret Mellis Gauld, also known as the "Mother of Church Music in Taiwan."
-Chen then joined the Glee Club, the first male choir in Taiwan, which was established and led by Chen Ching-Chung, also known as the "Father of Rugby in Taiwan."
+Tân then joined the Glee Club, the first male choir in Taiwan, which was established and led by Chen Ching-Chung, also known as the "Father of Rugby in Taiwan."
 The choir had extensive experience in touring.